ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

                      [-f] [-p] [-x] [-d] [-C] [-M] [-o] [-l]

 If no GPU is specified, will select all GPUs on the system.
-A reset argument must be provided; Multiple reset arguments are accepted
+A reset argument must be provided; Multiple reset arguments are accepted.
+Requires 'sudo' privileges.

 Reset Arguments:
   -h, --help                  show this help message and exit